paulstatezny/oss-university/README.md

-# oss-university
+# OSS University Work

-Notes and projects for the OSS University curriculum
+Notes and projects for my work on the [OSS University curriculum](https://github.com/open-source-society/computer-science).